willjhenry/gefs-precip-poc/README.md

 A proof-of-concept machine learning project for improving GEFS (Global Ensemble Forecast System) precipitation ensemble forecasts through post-processing, with a focus on extreme precipitation events for hydropower applications.

+The focus will be in the Laufenburg region, specifically around the Laufenburg hydropower plant on the Swiss-German border.
+This is part of the High Rhine sub-basin, which is a hydropower-heavy region.

 ## Overview

 This project demonstrates how to adjust GEFS ensemble precipitation forecasts to better capture tail events (extreme rainfall) using two approaches:

-- **CRPS-optimized Neural Network**: A deterministic neural network trained with Continuous Ranked Probability Score (CRPS) loss
+- **CRPS-optimized Gamma Neural Network**: A deterministic neural network trained with Continuous Ranked Probability Score (CRPS) loss
 - **Bayesian Neural Network**: A probabilistic approach providing uncertainty quantification

 The project targets a specific Rhine basin location (47.5565597°N, 8.0483°E) and compares raw GEFS performance against post-processed forecasts, emphasizing improvements in extreme precipitation prediction.